tweag/nickel/doc/manual/syntax.md

 ### Strings

 Nickel can work with sequences of characters, or strings.
-Strings are enclosed by `" ... "` for a single line string or by `m%" ... "%m` for a multiline string.
+Strings are enclosed by `" ... "` for a single line string or by `m%" ... "%` for a multiline string.
 They can be concatenated with the operator `++`.
 Strings must be UTF-8 valid.